ading2210/python-static/README.md

 To compile the rest of the standard library, the built in [Freeze](https://wiki.python.org/moin/Freeze) tool is used, which can transpile a Python program into C. A compatible command-line interface is written in `main.py`, which we can run through Freeze.
 To include the standard library, we can just trick Freeze into thinking they are imported via an unreachable `if` statement containing an `import` of the entire standard library.

 Then, Freeze is run, which generates a bunch of C files and a Makefile.
 Finally, we just run `make` to compile it, producing our static executable.
-Running it through [UPX](https://upx.github.io/) makes it even smaller, down to the final 11MB.
+Running it through [UPX](https://upx.github.io/) makes it even smaller, down to the final 5.1MB.

 ## Usage:
 If you want to compile this for yourself, you just have to clone this repo, cd into it, and run `build.sh`.
 This will include the entire standard library, with a few exceptions.
+Make sure you install [all needed dependencies](https://devguide.python.org/getting-started/setup-building/#install-dependencies) before you run the script.

 If you want to customize which modules are included, edit `patch_main.py`, and add them to the `exclude` list.